DeNA/mobilize-base/README.md

     * All stages accept retry parameters:
       * retries: an integer specifying the number of times that the system will try it again before giving up.
       * delay: an integer specifying the number of seconds between retries.
-      * always_on: if true, keeps the job on regardless of stage failures.
-The job will retry from the beginning with the same frequency as the Runner refresh rate.
+      * always_on: if false, turns the job off on stage failures.
+Otherwise the job will retry from the beginning with the same frequency as the Runner refresh rate.
+      * notify: by default, the stage owner will be notified on failure.
+          * if false, will not notify the stage owner in the event of a failure.
+          * If it's an email address, will email the specified person.
     * If a stage fails after all retries, it will output its standard error to a tab in the Runner with the name of the job, the name of the stage, and a ".err" extension
       * The tab will be headed "response" and will contain the exception and backtrace for the error.
     * The test uses "Requestor_mobilize(test)/base1.out" and